jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 An application for accreditation under section 263 must— (a) be made in writing; and
-  (b) be given in the prescribed manner (if any); and (c) contain the prescribed information (if any); and (d) be accompanied by the prescribed fee (if any).
+  (b) be given in the prescribed manner (if any); and (c) contain the prescribed information (if any).
+  (d)

-### 266 Revocation of accreditation
+### 266 Suspension or revocation of accreditation
-(1) An accreditation under section 263 may be revoked by— (a) the product certification accreditation body that granted the accreditation; or (b) the chief executive.
+(1) A product certification accreditation body or the chief executive may, at any time, suspend or revoke the accreditation under section 263 of a product certification body, if the product certification accreditation body or chief executive—
-(2) An accreditation may be revoked only if the product certification accreditation body or the chief executive— (a) is satisfied that the product certification body no longer meets the prescribed criteria and standards for accreditation; and
+  (a) is satisfied that the product certification body no longer meets the prescribed criteria and standards for accreditation; and
   (b) has first given the product certification body concerned a reasonable opportunity to be heard.
+(2) A product certification accreditation body that, or chief executive who, suspends the accreditation of a product certification body must—
+  (a) give the product certification body a reasonable period to meet the criteria and standards prescribed for accreditation; and
+  (b) lift the suspension if it or he or she is satisfied that the product certification body meets those standards and criteria within that period.
+(3) A product certification accreditation body or the chief executive may revoke the accreditation of a product certification body at the expiry of the period given in subsection (2), if the product certification body has not met the criteria and standards prescribed for accreditation within that period.
-(3) Despite subsection (2)(a), the product certification accreditation body or the chief executive must not revoke the accreditation of a product certification body if—
+(4) Despite subsections (1) and (3), the product certification accreditation body or the chief executive must not suspend or revoke the accreditation of a product certification body if—
   (a) the prescribed criteria and standards for accreditation are amended; and (b) the product certification body no longer meets those criteria and standards solely as a result of the amendments.
-(4) The limit in subsection (3) applies only during the period of 3 months after the date on which the amendments come into force.
+(5) The limit in subsection (4) applies only during the period of 3 months after the date on which the amendments come into force.

-### 267 Product certification accreditation body must notify chief executive of grant or revocation of accreditation
+### 267 Product certification accreditation body must notify chief executive of grant, suspension, lifting of suspension, or revocation of accreditation
-(1) A product certification accreditation body must notify the chief executive when it grants or revokes an accreditation of a product certification body.
+(1) A product certification accreditation body must notify the chief executive when it grants, suspends, lifts the suspension of, or revokes an accreditation of a product certification body.
 (2) The notification must be given—
-  (a) in the manner notified by the chief executive to the product certification accreditation body from time to time; and (b) within 7 days after the grant or revocation to which it relates.
+  (a) in the manner notified by the chief executive to the product certification accreditation body from time to time; and (b) within 7 days after the grant, suspension, lifting of suspension, or revocation to which it relates.

 **Certification of building methods or products**